iToolBox offers a custom file dialog that is better at handling files in some ways than the native file dialog.

 Assigns allows you to create virtual filesystem roots that will appear in the volumes list.
 This provides a means to set working folders you can get to instantly:

-An assign consists of two bits of information.
+An assign consists of two pieces of information.
 First, a "short name" that will appear in the volumes list in the File dialog, and second, a path that is associated with that short name.
 So, for instance, you can create a path to your Pictures folder at /Users/John Doe/Pictures with a short name of pics:

 You can either add a new assign, or remove / update existing assigns.
 If you cancel the dialog, all of your changes are discarded.
 If you click okay in the assigns dialog, but then cancel the File dialog, your changes are not discarded.